top of page

 • Nausea

-• Mood swings or depressive symptoms returning temporarily
+• Mood swings or a temporary return of depressive symptoms

-These symptoms can be frightening, and many South Africans mistake them for relapse, dependence, or personal weakness.
+These symptoms can be frightening.
+Many South Africans mistake them for relapse, dependence, or personal weakness.
 In reality, they are entirely biological and predictable.

-Why People Feel ‘Hooked’ Even Though It’s Not Addiction
+Why Do People Feel ‘Hooked’ Even Though It’s Not Addiction?

 • Difficulty stopping